shamblett/dartivity/README.md

 The client is designed to run all the time, i.e. it is an active client with its own housekeeping heartbeat, the only interface to the outside world from the platform the client runs on is through the Google pub/sub service.
 This gives a system design whereby a(or many) web site(s) can listen to the pub/sub messages to provide control and monitoring facilities to operators.
-Clients can run on any supported platforms(multi-client per platform is also) supported.
+Clients can run on any supported platforms, multi-client per platform is also supported.

 The messaging protocol is as simple as possible, using an ARP like whohas/ihave protocol, a simple example would be